 Make sure you take care of your surroundings.

 As you know there isn’t a precise pattern all the HSP have.
 People may have different triggers – stay curious and mindful about yours.
 Then you can try and make yourself comfortable:

 – if you react to the bright artificial light – change the lights at home, you may try and do it in your office too if you work alone or others don’t mind.
 You can also wear glasses that block the blue light.
 If you’re a freelancer – maybe you can plan your day around morning hours?
 Maybe you don’t have to spend the majority of your workday with artificial lighting?

 – if you know that a place or a situation is a trigger, and you cannot change it or decrease your reactions, you may try to arrange it so that it’s not that disturbing.
 If you can’t stand shopping centers/malls – don’t try to visit them on a Saturday afternoon.
 Tuesday morning is your option, you know?
 Or do your shopping online.
-It works like that everywhere – notice and facilitate your needs.
+It works like that everywhere – just notice and facilitate your needs.
 Say, for example, you happen to get triggered on the beach.
 In July.
-With all the partying people, disco theme and the constant white noise – but you still love the beach;) Scan the surroundings.
-Choose a place far away from the families with small children;) or a grill, or that group of teens with a huge boombox.
+With all the partying people, disco theme, and the constant white noise – but you still love the beach;) Scan the surroundings.
+Choose a place far away from families with small children;) or a grill, or that group of teens with a huge boombox.
 What you can’t change you gotta accept and/or work around it.

 Make sure you have SOME SPACE TO DECOMPRESS when you need it.

 It can be as much as your own office or as little as a 15-minute walk in the park.
 You’ll need a place you can be on your own for some time to simply wind down.